danshapiro/fvtt-module-roll-initiative/README.md

 ...no Steve, you can't roll yet, I'm getting to you next...

 It kind of ruins the moment, no?
-FVTT does not make the climactic moment easy.
 But no longer!
 Now your declaration of imminent demise can be accompanied by a thunderous roar, the clatter of dice, and a brave announcement of doom!

 # Roll Initiative 5e